pekelund-dev/codex-test/docs/prod-environment.md

 ## Teardown controls

-The Terraform configuration uses `protect_services` to enable Cloud Run deletion protection.
-Leave it `true` during normal operation.
-Set it to `false` only if you deliberately intend to let Terraform remove the managed services; other resources will follow the normal destroy plan.
+The Terraform configuration no longer applies deletion protection to Cloud Run services.
+Use `terraform destroy` with care in production environments and consider removing the services from your target list if you want to keep them running while tearing down other resources.